 4. Monetize WordPress with eCommerce sales

 Besides blogging, eCommerce is arguably the second most prominent application of WordPress websites.
-For almost any type of online store, WooCommerce can turn your WordPress blog into a highly functional online store.
+For almost any type of site, WooCommerce can turn your WordPress website into a highly functional eCommerce store.

 What kind of products would you sell?
 Whatever you think would appeal to your audience!
 There are two main types though.